On principal series representations of quasi-split reductive p-adic groups: Abstract

 Let $G$ be a quasi-split reductive group over a non-archimedean local field.
 We establish a local Langlands correspondence for all irreducible smooth complex $G$-representations in the principal series.
 The parametrization map is injective, and its image is an explicitly described set of enhanced L-parameters.
 Our correspondence is determined by the choice of a Whittaker datum for $G$, and it is canonical given that choice.

 We show that our parametrization satisfies many expected properties, among others with respect to the enhanced L-parameters of generic representations, temperedness, cuspidal supports and central characters.
-Along the way we characterize genericity in terms of representations of an affine Hecke algebra.
+Our correspondence lifts to a categorical level, where it makes the appropriate Bernstein blocks of $G$-representations naturally equivalent to module categories of Hecke algebras coming from Langlands parameters.
+Along the way we characterize genericity of $G$-representations in terms of representations of an affine Hecke algebra.